 According to Parkinson’s Law, work expands to cover the time assigned to it.

-Have you ever wondered why you spend 2 hours completing a task that should take you only 20 minutes?
-That’s because you allotted 2 hours to that task.
+Have you ever wondered why you spend 2 hours completing an activity that should take you only 20 minutes?
+That’s because you allotted 2 hours to that activity.

 To avoid the effects of Parkinson’s Law, you have to stop overestimating how much time you need to complete a task.